 But first, here’s a quick word on who we are and what we do…

-SignalBooster.com is a Houston-based authorized reseller of top-rated cell phone signal booster brands across the United States and Canada.
+SignalBooster.com is a Houston-based authorized reseller of top-rated cell phone signal booster brands across United States and Canada.
 SignalBooster.com is a retailer, reseller, distributor and installer of signal boosters by SureCall, WilsonPro, weBoost, and other leading brands.

 We offer a nationwide installation service for all industrial and commercial grade signal boosters we sell.
-Our team of professional installers are highly experienced and are certified by both Wilson Electronics and SureCall.
+Our team of professional installers are highly experienced and are certified by both leading brands Wilson Electronics and SureCall.

 Everything you wanted to know about cell phone boosters: